"

 Immigration and multicultural policies directly shape Australia’s social composition and the social relations between and within its constituent communities.
 At the national level, the immigration policy settings mould the evolution of Australia’s overall ethnic character, an impact which can stir deep emotions.
 Over time, immigration numbers and the resultant multicultural transformation of the electorate have affected the nature of Australian political processes.

 At the community level, immigration and multicultural policies shape and structure a potentially awkward social and political balance.
-On the one hand, there is a need to respect the multiple ethnic, cultural and religious identities with which Australians collectively now identify.
-On the other hand, harmonious and productive intercultural relations among Australians depend on some transcendence of these particularistic identities.
+On the one hand, there is a need to respect the diverse ethnic, cultural and religious identities with which Australians collectively now identify.
+On the other hand, harmonious and productive intercultural relations among Australians arguably depend on some transcendence of these particularistic identities.

 While it is shaping Australian society at its broadest levels, the implementation of immigration policy is also deeply personal for those affected.
 People’s life trajectories are potentially transformed by the decisions emerging from the administrative process established by the policy parameters.